Extracting classical Lyapunov exponent from one-dimensional quantum mechanics: OTOC in General Potentials

 Then, one question is whether one can obtain $\lambda_{\rm saddle}$ through the OTOCs without using the localized wave packets.
-Particularly, energy eigenstates compose the basis of the Hilbert space, and it is natural to try to evaluate the OTOCs for these states.
-However, energy eigenstates generally do not represent a localized particle in the position space, and obtaining $\lambda_{\rm saddle}$ from them seems non-trivial.
-In order to test it, we numerically evaluate the OTOC $\langle [x(t),p(0)] \rangle $ and $\langle [x(t),p(0)]^2 \rangle $ for the energy eigenstates in the potential\footnote{ We have attempted to evaluate the OTOCs of the energy eigenstates in the IHO with the infinite potential walls, which we have used in the numerical study of the wave packets in FIG.~\ref{Fig-wave}.
-However, we found that the convergences of numerical computations were not good and could not obtain reliable results.
+Particularly, energy eigenstates are a useful basis of the Hilbert space, and it is natural to try to evaluate the OTOCs for these states.
+However, energy eigenstates generally do not represent a localized particle in the position space, and obtaining $\lambda_{\rm saddle}$ from them seems nontrivial.
+In order to test it, we numerically evaluate the OTOCs $\langle [x(t),p(0)] \rangle $ and $\langle [x(t),p(0)]^2 \rangle $ for the energy eigenstates in the potential\footnote{ We have attempted to evaluate the OTOCs of the energy eigenstates in the IHO with the infinite potential walls, which we have used in the numerical study of the wave packets in Fig.~\ref{Fig-wave}.
+However, we found that the convergence of numerical computations was not good, and we could not obtain reliable results.
 We presume that the infinite potential walls are problematic.
-Actually, if we evaluate $ \{x(t),p(0)\}^2 $ of a classical particle in a infinite potential well (without IHO potential) and take an average over the initial position so that it corresponds to the semi-classical energy eigenstate, we easily see that $ \{x(t),p(0)\}^2 $ diverges.
+Actually, if we evaluate $ \{x(t),p(0)\}^2 $ of a classical particle in an infinite potential well (without the IHO potential) and take an average over the initial position so that it corresponds to the semiclassical energy eigenstate, we can easily see that $ \{x(t),p(0)\}^2 $ diverges.
 This divergence will be resolved in quantum mechanics, but it may cause larger numerical errors. } $V(x)=-ax^2+bx^{4}$ and $V(x)=-ax^2+bx^{8}$, ($a,b>0$).
-The results are summarized in FIG.\ref{Fig-ene}.
+The results are summarized in Fig.~\ref{Fig-ene}.
 We do not observe clear exponential developments for $\langle [x(t),p(0)] \rangle $.
-On the other hand, exponential growths are observed for $\langle [x(t),p(0)]^2 \rangle $, but the exponents depend on the shape of the potentials.
-Although the exponent in the $V(x)=-ax^2+bx^8$ case is close to $2\lambda_{\rm saddle}$, it is significantly smaller in the $V(x)=-ax^2+bx^4$ case\footnote{In the $V(x)=-ax^2+bx^4$ case, the exponential development of $\langle [x(t),p(0)]^2 \rangle $ is roughly $\langle [x(t),p(0)]^2 \rangle \sim \exp \left( \lambda_{\rm saddle}t \right) \neq \exp \left( 2 \lambda_{\rm saddle}t \right) $.
-Similar behaviors have been observed in other models too\cite{Xu:2019lhc}, and Ref.~\cite{Xu:2019lhc} argued that the OTOCs may be suppressed by $ \exp \left( - \lambda_{\rm saddle}t \right)$ in thermal ensembles. }.
-Besides, the results must depend on the energy level.
-For example, if the energy is close to the ground state, the particle are localized near the bottom of the potential, and we would observe the cos type behaviors as in \eqref{OTOC-HO} rather than exponential developments.
+On the other hand, exponential growth is observed for $\langle [x(t),p(0)]^2 \rangle $, but the exponents depend on the shape of the potentials.
+Although the exponent in the $V(x)=-ax^2+bx^8$ case is close to $2\lambda_{\rm saddle}$, it is significantly smaller in the $V(x)=-ax^2+bx^4$ case.\footnote{In the $V(x)=-ax^2+bx^4$ case, the exponential development of $\langle [x(t),p(0)]^2 \rangle $ is roughly $\langle [x(t),p(0)]^2 \rangle \sim \exp \left( \lambda_{\rm saddle}t \right) \neq \exp \left( 2 \lambda_{\rm saddle}t \right) $.
+Similar behaviors have been observed in other models too \cite{Xu:2019lhc}, and Ref.~\cite{Xu:2019lhc} argued that the OTOCs may be suppressed by $ \exp \left( - \lambda_{\rm saddle}t \right)$ in thermal ensembles. } In addition, the results must depend on the energy level.
+For example, if the energy is close to the ground state, the particles are localized near the bottom of the potential, and we would observe the cos-type behaviors as in \eqref{OTOC-HO} rather than exponential developments.

 Actually, if we tune the energy level and $\hbar$ such that